Kejneafout/mudae-harem-downloader/README.md

 ## Installation

-1. Install Node.js in your system, preferably using [nvm](https://github.com/nvm-sh/nvm) for Linux or [nvm-windows](https://github.com/coreybutler/nvm-windows) for Windows
+1. Install Node.js on your system, preferably using [nvm](https://github.com/nvm-sh/nvm) for Linux or [nvm-windows](https://github.com/coreybutler/nvm-windows) for Windows

 2. Clone the repository: